rotassator/silverstripe-build/README.md

-Requirments
+Requirements
 ----------------------

 * Phing
 * php cli
-* PEAR (with a version of phpunit supported by silverstripe)
+* PEAR (with a version of phpunit supported by SilverStripe)

 Installation
 ----------------------